Testing & Validation

 Interactive Web Queries With GraphiQL

-The url for accessing the GraphQL Playground is
+The url for accessing the GraphQL Playground is:

 http://127.0.0.1:4000/graphiql

-Programmatic Queries With GraphiQL
+Programmatic Queries With GraphQL

 The graphQL endpoint for handling queries